CathalSweeney6/thefjordblog/README.md

 * To provide site users with an intriguing, easily accessable, and well formatted site, with neat, clear and muted design choices.
 * To appeal to all users and, not just a niche selection.
-* To provide registered site users with the ability to interact with the site, throgh likes and comments.
+* To provide registered site users with the ability to interact with the site, through likes and comments.
 * To make sure that all blogpost taglines and images are to the point, and appealing to site users.
 * To make sure that posts can be easily found by use of the searchbar.
 * To make sure that the site runs smoothly on all screen sizes and devices.